CClingain/OneTrainMyth/Highlights/Project_Highlights.md

 ## Day of the week

 Given the differences across hours, I checked for differences across days of the week.
-There seems to be a strange pattern where Tuesday and Thursday have slightly higher medians than Monday, Wednesday, and Friday, which resemble each other.
-This could be an artifact of the data.
+There doesn’t seem to be any differences between the days, and the nightmare wait times seem to be evenly spread.
 The good news is that Monday doesn’t have the highest median.

 ![](Project_Highlights_files/figure-gfm/day%20of%20the%20week-1.png)<!-- -->![](Project_Highlights_files/figure-gfm/day%20of%20the%20week-2.png)<!-- -->![](Project_Highlights_files/figure-gfm/day%20of%20the%20week-3.png)<!-- -->